amore-upf/ted-q/README.md

 # TED-Q: TED Talks and the Questions they Evoke #

+While reading a TED-talk transcript, what are people wondering about?

+This repository contains the dataset for our paper [TED-Q: TED Talks and the Questions they Evoke](https://aclanthology.org/2020.lrec-1.141/).

+### !!
+NEW !!

+You may find more convenient representations of the same dataset here, especially for investigating the alignment of questions and discourse relations: [TED-QDB](https://github.com/LeidenNLP/ted-qdb/).

 ## Contents of this repository ##

 See further below for an explanation of the structure of these .csv files.